webdavis/Homelab/README.md

 - A [Packer](https://www.packer.io/) template that modifies the official Raspberry Pi (32-bit) OS.
 - [Ansible](https://www.ansible.com/) Plays that manage the setup of services on the device.
-- Wrapper scripts that easy the usage of the `packer` and `ansible-playbook` commands.
+- Wrapper scripts that ease the usage of the `packer` and `ansible-playbook` commands.

 ## Setup